 e) Provide mana whenua with reports, monitoring information and updates.

 The first meeting of the KC must be convened prior to the commencement of any Bulk Earthworks.
 Thereafter the KC is to meet on at least six-monthly intervals (or at such lesser frequency as the KC decides).
-At least 20 working days prior to each KC meeting, the consent holder must provide meeting invites to all KC representatives including the date and time of the meeting.
-A record of all meetings is to be distributed to Auckland Council no later than one month after each meeting.
+At least 20 working days prior to each KC meeting, the Consent Holder must provide meeting invites to all KC representatives including the date and time of the meeting.
+A record of all meetings is to be distributed to Auckland Council no later than 10 working days after each meeting.

-The consent holder must fund the reasonable costs of the operation of the KC.
+The Consent Holder must fund the reasonable costs of the operation of the KC.

 Advice Note: